-The Bridle Path in Kennedy Dells County Park makes for a great small excursion for people in the area, though it packs an unexpected surprise that’s worth going out of your way for.
+The Bridle Path in Kennedy Dells County Park is an easy 1.6 mile loop that makes for a great small excursion for people in the area, though it packs an unexpected surprise that’s worth going out of your way for.
 Tucked away in this obscure county park are not only ruins from a century ago, but also a spectacularly beautiful waterfall.
 Admittedly, it was built up when the original architecture was put in place, however, the water pouring over the decaying stone wall paints a picture of a simpler and more relaxed time, transporting you away from the busyness of modern life found nearby.
 Similarly, the white noise from the crashing of the falls will also drown out any surrounding noises, to surround you in a picturesque setting from centuries ago.

 Bridle Path Trail Description